-The second factor in your final grade will be progress.
+The last one-third of your final grade is based on progress.
 I will be looking both at quantity--how much material you cover during the course of the semester--and quality--how well you master the material you have covered.
 Ideally, you want to strike a balance.
 All quantity and no quality is not good: there is no point of covering the whole book if you are not really mastering the pieces that you play.
 I would much rather you play fewer pieces but fully master the pieces you do play; as I hear you play individually over the course over the semester, I will assess whether you are progressively mastering the technical and musical problems raised by the various pieces in the book.
 When assigning a grade for quality of musicianship, I use the following scale:

-- A: Student demonstrates complete mastery of all, or nearly all, of the course's principal concepts. - B: Student demonstrates complete mastery of many of the course's principal concepts, and adequate mastery of all of them. - C: Student demonstrates adequate mastery of most of the course's principal concepts. - D: Student is unable to demonstrate adequate mastery of several of the course's principal concepts. - F: Student demonstrates mastery of few or none of the course's principal concepts.
+A: Student demonstrates complete mastery of all, or nearly all, of the course's principal concepts (i.e., the student learning outcomes listed in the "Course Description" paragraph).

+- B: Student demonstrates complete mastery of many of the course's principal concepts, and adequate mastery of all of them. - C: Student demonstrates adequate mastery of most of the course's principal concepts. - D: Student is unable to demonstrate adequate mastery of several of the course's principal concepts. - F: Student demonstrates mastery of few or none of the course's principal concepts.

 While quality is the primary factor in assigning the progress grade, quantity is considered as well: learning a small amount of material perfectly but not doing anything else may indicate over-limited ambitions.
-A key element here is practice: without regular practice, improvement is not going to happen, and you should not plan to do all your practice during the two hours per week we meet in class.
-If you really plan to improve, plan to put at least two hours per week outside of class into practicing the piano.
-Regular practice is the key!
-It is better to practice forty minutes a session, three times a week, than to put in one two-hour session once a week.
+A key element here is practice: without regular practice, improvement is not going to happen.
+While I do not require out-of-class practice for purposes of reckoning the lab participation grade, I nevertheless highly recommend out-of-class practice.